hori756/furima_28866/README.md

 ### Association

-- has_many :image
+- has_many :images
-- has_many :purchase
+- has_many :purchases
 - belongs_to :user
 - belongs_to_active_hash :category
 - belongs_to_active_hash :status